18 to Life

 18 to Life is a Canadian sitcom television series that debuted on January 4, 2010, on CBC.
-The series is shown in Quebec on Vrak.TV with the title Majeurs et mariés.
+The series was shown in Quebec on Vrak.TV with the title Majeurs et mariés.

 Synopsis

 The show stars Stacey Farber and Michael Seater as Jessie Hill and Tom Bellow, a young couple who decide, on a dare, to get married right out of high school.
 The cast also includes Peter Keleghan and Ellen David as Tom's parents Ben and Judith Bellow, and Alain Goulem and Angela Asher as Jessie's parents Phil Hill and Tara Mercer.
 The two families live next door to each other and ascribe to the adage that "good fences make good neighbors."
 Jessie's parents are free-spirited and do not believe in societal constructs of marriage or organized religion.
 They have a refugee from Iraq living in their basement.
 Tom's parents are traditional white-collar sticklers for rules.
-Tom's father is a judge who converted to Judaism when he married and his mother is a homemaker.
+Tom's father is a judge who converted to Judaism when he married and Tom's mother is a homemaker.
 Jessie and Tom eventually settle into the attic suite of Tom's parents' house as their first marital home and try to balance college, work, and the trials of being young newlyweds.
 The show is set in Montreal, Quebec.